 This tutorials covers how to use Compressor to improve the deinterlacing process and further effects work like tracking in Motion.
 Deinterlace with Compressor.

-Want to to blow up a subject to Brobdingnagian proportions in Final Cut Pro?
-Learn how to create a giant effect with masking in this clip.
-Whether you're new to Apple's Final Cut Pro non-linear video editor or just want to better acquaint yourself with the Final Cut Pro 6 workflow, you're sure to benefit from this video tutorial.
-For specifics, including a step-by-step overview of this great post-production trick, watch this FCP lesson.
+Interested in synchronizing audio and video in Final Cut Pro?
+Learn about the sync menu in Apple's Final Cut Pro 6 with this video editing tutorial.
+Whether you're new to Apple's Final Cut Pro non-linear video editor or just want to better acquaint yourself with the Final Cut Pro 6 workflow, you're sure to benefit from this free video tutorial.
+For specifics, including a step-by-step overview of how to use the sync menu, watch this Final Cut Pro lesson.